CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-January/content/wrap-up/microcredential.md

 2. **We are here to help!** Please reach out if you'd like assistance with your microcredential project.

 3. **Explore relevant online resources** In addition to reaching out to us for help, we also encourage you to take this opportunity to troubleshoot possible problems by seeking help from online resources and documentation relevant to R and Python.
 These resources are substantial, and an important part of the learning process involves self-directed troubleshooting using these resources.

+## help

+If you need help you can attend CRDDS' Interdisciplinary Consultation Hours on [Tuesday, January 14th](https://colorado.libcal.com/calendar/events/CHTuesdays10) from 12:00-1:00pm (in-person or virtual) or [Thursday, January 16th](https://colorado.libcal.com/calendar/events/CHThursdays) from 1:00-2:00pm (virtual only).
+If you plan to attend either of these sessions, please complete the registration forms linked above.

 ## Turn in Your Final Portfolio Project!
 Use this [Google Survey link](https://docs.google.com/forms/d/e/1FAIpQLScg1zEMAX7CqgimJc53fyBroUagLvjjLPkNMfdR5-8nx0OhcA/viewform?usp=share_link) to turn in your project.
 In addition to filling out the form, please also email us with a link to the GitHub page or repository that hosts your project materials.